 Michelle Labgold is the the Chief Planning Officer of the Greater Miami Jewish Federation (GMJF).
 In this capacity, she is responsible for assessing local needs and trends, establishing priorities, overseeing volunteer engagement, creating collaborative efforts and ensuring the appropriate investment of communal resources.
 She has worked in the Jewish communal and human services field for 28 years and holds a Masters in Public Administration.
 Prior to her position at GMJF, Michelle was Senior Director of Domestic Affairs at the Jewish Federations of North America, Director of the Westside Jewish Community Center in Los Angeles and Administrator of the Jewish Home for the Aging in Los Angeles.

-Abbie Levin is the Vice President of Development at the Jewish Federation of Cleveland.
-She has been with the Federation since 2005 and directs the Federation’s annual fundraising effort, the Campaign for Jewish Needs.
-In her time with the Federation, she has worked in the areas of Development, Community Planning and Allocations, Young Leadership, and on several high priority projects.
+Abbie Levin is the Senior Vice President of Operations at the Jewish Federation of Cleveland.
+She has been with the Federation since 2005.
+In her time with the Federation, she has worked in the areas of Operations, Development, Community Planning and Allocations, Young Leadership, and on several high priority projects.
 Previously, Abbie served as the Program Director for North Carolina Hillel.
 Her leadership activities include strategic planning and development efforts with her synagogue, B’nai Jeshurun Congregation.
 Abbie holds a B.A. from the University of Maryland, and an M.B.A. and an M.A. in Jewish Communal Service from Brandeis University.
 Abbie is a Federation Executive Recruitment and Education Program Scholarship recipient and was selected to the inaugural class of the Jewish Federation of North America’s Fundraising University.

 Paul Lurie is the Chief Operating Officer of the JCC of Greater Baltimore.
 In this role Paul supervises key operating areas of the JCC and works closely with executive team colleagues on strategy, analysis, and the agency’s fiscal management.
 No stranger to the J, Paul has served in executive and directorial roles at the JCC since 2003.
 Paul sits on the JCC Maccabi Operations and Support Team and has served as the national chair for the JCC Maccabi Sports Advisory Committee since 2013.
 He is a certified coach’s instructor through the JCC Maccabi/Rutgers Youth Sports Research Council.
 Paul was a member of the Amy Beth Rosenberg JCC Maccabi Leadership Program and is an alumnus of the Merrin Teen Professional Training Program.
 In 2013, he received the Baltimore Outstanding Jewish Communal Professional award.
 Paul holds an MBA from Towson University and Bachelor’s degrees in Mathematics and Economics from UMBC.